abeni8/ML_Atc_DT_PFX/README.md

 2. **Anatomical Therapeutic Chemical (ATC) classification codes**
 3. **PathFX protein-protein interaction networks**

-The original study found that Logistic Regression (LR) performed particularly well for side effect prediction, with models incorporating drug targets and level 2 ATC codes among the strongest-performing approaches.
+The original study found that Logistic Regression (LR) performed particularly well for side effect prediction, with models incorporating drug targets and level 2 ATC codes as the strongest-performing feature sets.

 We investigated two extensions to the original work: